thanacpr-git/eks-upgrade/README.md

 Welcome to the **EKS Upgrade** workshop.
 This workshop aims to provide platform engineers ...

-The workshop is structured into two parts: Upgrade planning, and In-place Amazon EKS upgrade.
+The workshop is structured into two parts: Upgrade planning, and Implement Amazon EKS upgrade.

 ### Upgrade Planning

 The first part of our workshop provides ...

-### In-place EKS Upgrade
+### Implement EKS Upgrade

 This part of our workshop will ...